As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 Documents reviewed by the Washington Times show that Senator Feinstein first offered October 30th to help the FDIC secure money for its effort to stem the rise of home foreclosures.

 Her letter was sent just days before the agency determined that C.B.
-Richard Ellis Group, the commercial real estate firm and her husband Richard Bloom Heads is board chairman, had won the competitive bidding for a contract to sell foreclosed properties the FDIC had inherited from failed banks.
+Richard Ellis Group, the commercial real estate firm that her husband Richard Bloom heads as board chairman, had won the competitive bidding for a contract to sell foreclosed properties the FDIC had inherited from failed banks.

-She sends a letter just days before the FDIC awards her husband's company lucrative contracts in foreclosing.
+She sends a letter just days before the FDIC awards her husband's company lucrative contracts in foreclosing or collecting on foreclosing houses $25 million.

-So, I mean, the way this looks to the casual observer is that DIFI wants her husband to get the grease of a federal bid, federal contract, so she sends a note over to the FDIC, and they follow through.
+So, I mean, the way this looks to the casual observer is that Dy-Fi wants her husband to get the grease of a federal bid, federal contract, so she sends a note over to the FDIC and they follow through.

 Mr. Feinstein and Mr. Bloom, maybe it's Blum, B-L-U-M, a wealthy investment banker, are a power couple in both Washington and California who sat behind President Obama during his inauguration in January.